-This article is part of “Is Equality in our Nature?” a forum on egalitarian politics.
+Editors’ Note: This article is part of a forum on egalitarian politics, “Is Equality in our Nature?”

 A man ought to be a friend to his friends and repay gift with gift.
 People should meet smiles with smiles, and lies with treachery.